ThatOneWanderingWeirdo/ThatOneWanderingWeirdo.github.io/_posts/2022-06-01-creating-my-site.md

 tags: programming
 ---

-wekj;fhweakjlfh
 ## Test

 I made this as a way of show casing my work since im new and learning!
+There is not much here yet but I plan on using this site to test out new ideas as well as share my thoughts!